 Investigating severance plan options?
 Conduent can help.

 When deciding whether to adopt (or stick with) a traditional severance plan or convert to a SUB plan, there’s a lot to consider.
-If you’d like to talk more about your severance plan administration needs or how to set up a SUB plan, Conduent can help.
+If you’d like to talk more about your severance plan administration needs or how to set up a SUB plan, our experts are available.
 Check out our webinar for more information about these options and read a real-life case study here.

 Learn more here or contact us today.